-From Fall 2020: Last fall, I took part in a two day seminar at my university.
+Last fall, I took part in a two day seminar at my university.
 Going into the seminar, I didn’t know anyone.
 Over the course of two days, I laughed, learned a lot about people from different parts of the planet and made new friends.
 One of the new friends I made was a young woman named Anushka.
-When starting this project, I recalled Anushka talking about how she pushed for a girl’s football team during her time in high school.
+When starting Horizon's United, I recalled Anushka talking about how she pushed for a girl’s football team during high school.
 Recalling that memory made me realize she would be a perfect candidate to interview.
 Luckily enough, this 18 year-old mathematics major had a friend who’s just as crazy about football as she is…

 Wandering eyes, this is Anushka and Sairam's story...

 (Anushka - right, Sairam - left, Photo by Horizon Starwood)

 Would you mind telling me where you are from?

 Anushka: We’re both Indian but we were born and brought up in the United Arab Emirates.

 Can you tell me your first memory of soccer?
 Did you play when you were little?